Jazzwallader/capstone-hcs-files/README.md

 Master Arduino should be able to power the (slave) Arduino Nano, which is used to update the LCD.

 Please find the master simulation file in the 'FINAL PROJECT SLX' folder.

+If .ino scripts need to be uploaded to Arduino, the 'simulinkInterface' ought to be uploaded to the Uno board and the 'slaveSimulinkClock' is for the Uno.